 - Loss of use of the school network, computers, and software, including Internet access.
-The student will be expected to complete work on a non-networked, stand-alone computer system and/or in an offline work environment. - Issuance of demerits/detentions, if applicable. - Removal from the esports club or limited from participating in public esports competitions - Possible financial obligations for the repair or replacement of damaged school devices. - Disciplinary action includes, but is not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.
+The student will be expected to complete work on a non-networked, stand-alone computer system and/or in an offline work environment. - Issuance of demerits/detentions, if applicable. - Removal from the esports club or limited from participating in public esports competitions. - Possible financial obligations for the repair or replacement of damaged school devices. - Disciplinary action including, but not limited to, dismissal and/or legal